KevinRoitero/CrowdsourcingRelevanceScales/README.md

  - `trec`: The score as submitted by TREC (if available).
  - `sormunen`: The score as submitted by Sormunen (if available).
  - `relevance_scale`: The relevance scale used by the workers to perform the assessment.

+## Disclaimer Notice

+The information included in this repository is for research purposes only.